marcofabiani/rad1D/README.md

 For each nozzle abscissa the pressure, temperature and composition are computed using rocketcea.
 The gas emissivity is computed using a custom weighted-sum-of-gray-gases model developed specifically for liquid rocket engines [1,2].

-Requires the rocketcea package and numpy
+Requires the [rocketcea](https://github.com/sonofeft/RocketCEA) package and numpy.

 ## References